DrosteEffect/BrewerMap/README.md

 BREWERMAP provides all ColorBrewer colorschemes for MATLAB, with simple selection by colormap length and scheme name.
 Alternatively the scheme name can be preselected, after which only the colormap length is required to define an output colormap.

 BREWERMAP is compatible with all MATLAB functions that require a colormap function.
 The function consists of just one M-file that provides all of the ColorBrewer colorschemes (no mat file, no third party files, no file-clutter!).
 Downsampling or interpolation or repetition of the nodes occurs automatically, if required.
-Interpolation uses the Lab colorspace.

 ### Examples ###